Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

 In fact, there is no hard-and-fast scientific proof that L-tyrosine has negative interactions with medications or other supplements.

 However, there is some potentiality for negative interactions with Monoamine Oxidase Inhibitors (MAOIs) like Selegiline, Marplan, Nardil, and Parnate.

 Since L-tyrosine is a precursor to the hormones created by the thyroid gland, it could negatively interact with synthetic thyroid medications for hypothyroid, such as Synthroid.

-If you are taking Levodopa (L-DOPA) to treat Parkinson’s, you should avoid consuming L-tyrosine.
 L-DOPA could potentially interfere with how your body absorbs L-tyrosine.

 L-tyrosine has a few potential interactions with prescription drugs and should be taken with caution by those on MAOIs.

 Those taking synthetic thyroid meds or L-DOPA would probably do better to avoid taking L-tyrosine.

 Only a select few L-tyrosine warnings can be given.

 gain, L-tyrosine is not something that those with an overactive thyroid should take, and taking L-tyrosine with synthetic thyroid meds could boost your levels up too high.